VolkanSah/PoisonIvory-lite/README.md

 Please see [SherlocksHome](https://github.com/VolkanSah/SherlocksHome/) to custumize your logic

-## Be aware that attempting to bypass security measures is likely illegal and unethical
+### Be aware that attempting to bypass security measures is likely illegal and unethical!

 ```python
 import requests